Kernix13/yelp-retreat/README.md

 ### Seeding Mongo DB

+1. `app.js`: `dbUrl` is currently on lines 30 and 33
+2. `seeds/index.js`: `dbUrl` is currently on lines 9 and 12

-In both of the files listed below, you need to change dbUrl depending on whether you are trying to seed Mongo on localhost for development or on Atlas for production.
+In both of the files listed above, you need to change `dbUrl` depending on whether you are trying to seed Mongo on localhost for development or on Atlas for production.
 You should only seed Atlas once unless your "production" is just a portfolio project like mine.
 Here is the code in each file:

 ```js
 /* Below is for production */